How to edit music metadata: the professional musician’s guide to sending music

 Referring back to the Song Title, there are often different recorded versions of a track.
 The version of the track should [also] be referenced in this field.

 Each Mix Version should also be registered with a Collective Management Organization (CMO).
-They exists to register the copyright of master recordings.
-Each version will be assigned their own International Standard Recording Code (ISRC – see below).
+They exist to register the copyright of master recordings.
+Each version will be assigned its own International Standard Recording Code (ISRC – see below).

 ISRC stands for International Standard Recording Code.
 These can be issued from a CMO (like PPL in the UK), or auto-generated by your distributor when you release music online.

 You get a unique International Standard Musical Works Code (ISWC) every time you register a new “work” (composition/song) with your PRO.